Elijer/programmingwiki/entries/Django + MYSQL Deploy.md

 > SHIT.
 When I run createsuperuser, I get this error:
 -  `django.db.utils.OperationalError: no such table: auth_user`
 -  Don't panic.
 You just need to migrate django's initial database.
 Run this:  `./manage.py migrate`
-- I named my superuser the default, 'jah'
+- I named my superuser the default

 > Install the MYSQL Database Connector
 - We'll do whatever this is: "So, we will install the database connector, `mysqlclient`, which is a forked version of `MySQLdb`."